 Disadvantages of Paper Wallets:

 ✗ Difficult to use again and again.
 Paper wallets are useless if you want to send money often.
 Each time you enter your private key into an online computer, you have destroyed your wallet’s security, and another must be made.
 Your paper wallet is great for long-term storage but not for doing your online shopping!

 ✗ It takes a long time to set up.
-If you’re only storing a few hundred dollars’ worths of cryptocurrency, you might decide that an easier to use but lower security solution is the best Ethereum wallet for you.
+If you’re only storing a few hundred dollars worth of cryptocurrency, you might decide that an easier-to-use-but-lower-security solution is the best Ethereum wallet for you.

-Don’t be tempted to leave cryptocurrency at an online wallet if you are not a trader.
+Don’t be tempted to leave cryptocurrency on an online wallet if you are not a trader.
 You might find it easy and simple to use… until you lose your money.

 Also, look for strange letters or numbers in the URL.
 Scammers will often use letters like “ŗ”, “ï”, or “ė”.
 Can you see the extra dots above and below the letters?
 These kinds of phishing pages are common on cryptocurrency-related sites.
 Sneaky, huh?

 To make sure you never visit a phishing website, type the URL of the website you are trying to use in full.
 You can then “bookmark” the page in your browser after checking the page’s security.
 This will make sure you only visit a safe site in the future.
 Also, use two-factor authentication whenever there is the option.